-Strategy is one of the key disciplines of management, complete with its own vocabulary and tools and no shortage of expert opinions on what it means and how to best develop it.
+Strategy is one of the key disciplines of management, complete with its own vocabulary, tools, and no shortage of expert opinions on what it means and how to best develop it.
 And like everything else in management in this era of accelerating change and increased volatility, our understanding and our approaches to developing and executing on our firm’s strategy must evolve as well.

 The purpose of this post is to help you understand the concept of strategy and some of the key terms.

 Bringing Strategy to Life with Your Favorite Restaurant

 Think about a special restaurant in your life.
 Perhaps it’s where you and your significant other go on your anniversary.
 Or, perhaps it’s the go-to location for great local cuisine when you have out-of-town guests staying with you.
 Regardless of location, your favorite restaurant has made some key choices, including:

 - Menu, including style of cuisine and featured or rotating specials

 - Types of customers they are most interested in attracting and retaining

 - Ambiance or feel, including décor, lighting, noise level, and temperature

 - Experience, including the tone and tenor of the host or hostess and waitstaff

 These and other key decisions reflect the restaurant’s core strategic choices.
 And of course, since there are so many options for us to choose from for eating, ranging from staying home to all manner of casual, fast, fine-dining, independent or chain restaurants, the owner makes her decisions based on her targeted customers and taking into account how she wants to be unique or different from competitors.